 Butternut Squash Brownies

-Here's what Lauren shared with us: You’ve probably enjoyed squash in your fair share of cold weather soups and stews, but have you ever tried baking with it?
-I love adding it to my recipes because it adds moisture and creaminess to baked goods.
-If you’re not a butternut fan, any winter squash can be substituted for the butternut squash in this recipe.
+You’ve probably enjoyed squash in your fair share of cold weather soups and stews, but have you ever tried baking with it?
+It adds a delicious moisture and creaminess to baked good.
+These brownies are only five ingredients and can be made in one bowl for an easy clean up!

-- Heaping ¾ c Imperfect butternut squash purée (or sub your favorite winter squash)
+¾ c butternut squash* purée (or sub your favorite winter squash)

-- ¼ c + 2 TBS almond flour (or your GF flour of choice)
+¼ c + 2 Tbsp almond flour (or your GF flour of choice)

-- In a large mixing bowl, combine butternut squash puree, creamy nut butter, maple syrup, almond flour, and cacao powder and stir until well combined.
+In a large mixing bowl, combine butternut squash purée, nut butter, maple syrup, almond flour, and cacao powder and stir until well combined.

 Recipe Notes and Variations